colint771/note-taker/README.md

   ## [Usage](#table-of-contents)

   Click the + button on top right of the screen to create a new note, Enter a title, write your note in the body, and press the save button.
 To delete a note, press the red trash can next to the note.

+  To use this application, follow this link: [link](https://whispering-chamber-02642.herokuapp.com)

   The following is a screen shot of the webpage: